sonambharti/Design-Patterns-in-Python/builder/Readme.md

 ```

-# Overview to run the code to design a Bottle Factory
+# Overview to run the code to design a House type and its prices
 ## Output:
 ```
 python3 ./builder/client.py
 This is a Ice Igloo with 1 door(s) and 0 window(s).

+The charges for Igloo is 4500 per room per night.

 This is a Sandstone Castle with 100 door(s) and 200 window(s).

+The charges for Castle is 5500 per room per night.

 This is a Wood House Boat with 6 door(s) and 8 window(s).

+The charges for House Boat is 7500 per room per night.
 ```